Exercising your mind requires giving your brain a break

 Be Present: It’s about contacting with the here-and-now, involving both verbal and non-verbal aspects of your experience — observing our own self from a different place.

-Do What Matters: Your values should guide your goals — commit to live a life based on what matters to you.
+Do What Matters: Your values should guide your goals — commit to living a life based on what matters to you.

 “Happiness can be achieved through training the mind.” — Dalai Lama